 No. You have no coverage for any liability to third parties, whether personal injury/death or property.
 Damage is your problem following a test ruling at Wolverhampton County Court.
 His Honour Judge Mitchell concluded that if someone crashes into you on a track day, even if it is clearly their fault - then tough!
 The judgement followed a case where a driver under tuition collided with a track day participant who then sued for damages.
 In essence the judge's ruling is that anyone participating on a track day is aware of the potential risks involved and has a choice of not driving on to the circuit.
 (Source: Circuitdriver.com, April 2007).

 The disclaimers that are signed do have a bearing on the acceptance of the fact that everyone on the track has VOLUNTEERED to be there is the first place.
-No one is making you are anyone else get out there and no one is encouraging you to driver beyond speed you feel comfortable with.
-Race circuits are however an alien environment and can feel strange and wide open circuits like Silverstone can actually feel quite pedestrian - until it all starts going wrong.
-So, take responsibility for yourself, protect yourself and your machinery.
+No one is making you or anyone else get out there, and no one is encouraging you to drive beyond speed you feel comfortable with.
+Race circuits are however an alien environment and can feel strange and wide.
+Open circuits like Silverstone can actually feel quite pedestrian - until it all starts going wrong.
+So, take responsibility for yourself, protect yourself, and your machinery.

 Click here if you specifically want to understand more with regards to Nürburgring Insurance.

 Much for the same reason many motor insurers won't cover trackday damage.
 There is an increased "risk" for starters, but also on a track day you are driving / riding outside of all the "norms" of the public highway.
 Speed Limits, Cornering Speeds, Braking Distances etc are all abandoned in the quest for your days fun and travelling at speed outside of the framework of regular highway use effectively removes the comfort of the "known" factors for insurers.